Parasnath railway station

 Parasnath railway station, station code PNME, is on the Asansol–Gaya section of the Grand Chord and serves the town of Isri in Giridih district in the Indian state of Jharkhand.
 The Parasnath Hill or Shikharji, located nearby, with a height of 1365 m is the highest mountain in the state of Jharkhand.

 Etymology

 The word Parasnath comes from the 23rd Tirthankara of Jainism, Parshva.
-Jains refer to the Parasnath Hill as Shikharji, and it is one of the two most prominent Jain pilgrimage centers, the other being Shetrunjaya, in Gujarat.
-According to Jain belief, twenty of the twenty-four Tirthankaras (teachers of the Jains) attained Moksha (Nirvana) from Shikharji.
+Jains refer to the Parasnath Hill as Shikharji, and it is one of the two most prominent Jain pilgrimage centers, the other being Shatrunjaya, in Gujarat.
+According to Jain belief, twenty of the tirthankaras got moksha from Shikharji.

 History

 The Grand Chord was opened in 1906.